-Make sure that your contact details are correct on your dog’s microchip registration.
-Ensure they have a collar with a tag that has your phone number on it.
-If your woofer does escape, people that find your fur-baby will be able to contact you.
+Make sure that the contact details on your dog’s microchip registration are correct and up to date.
+While you’re doing that, ensure they have a collar with a tag that has your phone number on it.
+If your pet does escape, both of these will help you get them back as soon as possible.

 Exercise and Feed

 A worn out dog is going to be more interested in sleep than escaping.
-Feeding them their main meal just before the event will also have them wanting to snooze it off to help digestion.
+Take them on a big walk before things kick off, and feed them their main meal just before the event.
+Both will have them wanting to snooze and hopefully they’ll sleep through it all.

-It is a good strategy to try to distract your dog, so they don’t focus on the loud noise.
-Food, treats or games can all work.
-It is vital that this is a distraction only, and is not a reward for reacting badly to loud noises.
-You don’t want to train them into reacting, so they then get a reward!
-Hugging, baby talking and patting may be more reward than comfort.
+It’s a good strategy to try distract your dog so they don’t focus on the noise.
+Food, treats, or games can all work.
+But it’s vital this is a distraction only, and not a reward for reacting badly to loud noises.
+You don’t want to train them into freaking out so they then get a treat.
+So be generous with the hugs, baby talk, and pats rather than the snacks.

 Your dog will take cues from your behaviour.
-If you are calm, they will feel it and know everything is ok.
-You can now also get a pheromone diffuser Adaptil that is supposed to calm dogs.
-It is based on what mums release for their puppies.
+If you’re calm, they’ll feel it and know everything is ok.
+To help this along you could even get a pheromone diffuser like Adaptil which is supposed to calm dogs.
+It gives off the same chemicals that mum dogs do around their puppies.
 Having background noise like the TV or music can also make the loud noises less startling for your dog.

 If your dog and loud noises don’t mix, it’s best to not leave them alone in a racket.
 If you can’t be with them, ask someone familiar to come around to keep them company or drop them off with someone they know well.
 Make sure they follow the rest of this advice as well!